Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/README.md

 [Click here](/contribute/) To learn more about contributions and adding features.

-First things first, however, contact the lead of the Stewardship and People division (see [team](#team) below) to schedule meeting and an invitation to orientation (see [calendar](#meetings-and-calendar) below).
+First things first, however, contact the lead of the Stewardship and People division (see [team](/team/)) to schedule meeting and an invitation to orientation (see [calendar](#meetings-and-calendar)).
 Note that contributing to MARS requires an ongoing commitment in both time and code contributions.

 # Meetings and Calendar